steventfan/Parser/Documentation.md

 ![Template](/images/example4.PNG)

 The string is copied into the temporary tokenized string array until a parsing symbol is detected.
 The null terminating character '*\0*' is then appended.
 A new resized *char* array is then created and copies from the temporary tokenized string array.
 The current temporary token array index then points to the newly created array.
+The temporary tokenized string array is reused for further string inputs.

 **Example 3:**